Jigyansu-Nanda/Data-Structures-and-Algorithms/07. Stack/3. Sort a given Stack (using Recursion)/README.md

 ## problem statement
 Given a stack, sort it in
-  - in Ascending order
+  - in Ascending order, using recursion
-  - in Descending order
+  - in Descending order, using recursion